Bennito L. Kelty

 Audio By Carbonatix

-Denver protest attendance started leveling off during the summer, but controversial policies from President Donald Trump targeting everyone from immigrants to federal employees to universities have people eager to return in force on Saturday, October 18, for the second No Kings protest.
+However, controversial policies from President Donald Trump and his administration have Coloradans eager to return in force on Saturday, October 18, for the second No Kings protest.

-“The fight isn’t over,” reads an online description for the upcoming No Kings demonstrations across the country.
-“President Trump has doubled down—sending masked agents into our streets, terrorizing immigrant families, silencing voters, dismantling protections, and handing our future to billionaire allies while everyday people struggle.
+“The fight isn’t over,” reads an online description for the upcoming demonstrations across the country.
+“President Trump has doubled down — sending masked agents into our streets, terrorizing immigrant families, silencing voters, dismantling protections, and handing our future to billionaire allies while everyday people struggle.
 He wants us to believe his rule is absolute.
 We’re here to remind him: it’s not.”

-Here’s more of what you need to know before joining Denver’s No Kings protest on October 18, with information about additional demonstrations, as well.
+Here’s more of what you need to know before joining Denver’s No Kings protest on October 18, with details from local organizers and information about additional events, such as marches and overpass demonstrations.

 The upcoming No Kings protest in Denver will take place at the Colorado State Capitol.
 According to the Capitol permit for the event, protesters will gather on the West Steps and at Lincoln Veterans Memorial Park across the street.